Albuquerque Spousal Support Attorneys

 Pursuing Your Best Interests for a Bright Future: (505) 544-5126

-Call (505) 544-5126 for an initial consultation with one of our Albuquerque
+Call (505) 544-5126 for an initial consultation with one of our Albuquerque spousal support lawyers today.

-Types of Divorce Spousal Support in New Mexico
+Types of Spousal Support in New Mexico

 In New Mexico, there are four types of spousal supports that can be awarded:

-- Rehabilitative alimony is intended to help one spouse obtain an education or vocational training so that he or she can earn a better income and
+- Rehabilitative alimony is intended to help one spouse obtain an education or vocational training so that he or she can earn a better income and become self-sufficient.

 - Transitional alimony is awarded on a temporary basis to supplement one spouse’s income for a period of time, ranging from several months to several years.

 - Lump-Sum alimony is a one-time payment made in the form of cash or property.